 More About Testing and Evaluation

 My fee for psychological and comprehensive learning evaluations is $200 per hour.
 It is typical for the process to take several hours across multiple appointments, depending on what the evaluation is for.
 This includes an intake interview, test administration, and a final feedback session.
-A deposit of $500 is due at the first testing session.
+A deposit of $500 is due 48 hours prior to the first testing session.
 Any remaining balance is due at the feedback session, during which I will review your results and release your report.

 Your health insurance benefits may cover all or part of the cost of testing.
 If you plan on using insurance, please contact your insurance provider ahead of time to verify if your benefits cover psychological testing.
 Many insurance companies require that you call and request authorization before starting evaluation.
 If I am considered out-of-network for your insurance provider, I will provide you the paperwork to submit for reimbursement of your out-of-pocket costs.
 Otherwise, you will be financially responsible for all costs.
 Some questions you may ask your health insurance company include: